 |Statement of Attainment - training in Basic Food Hygiene [extract from SIT40516]|

-|Self-paced independent learning online and compulsory workshop at CIT.|
+|Self-paced independent learning online and compulsory practical assessment at CIT.|

 |This program will provide participants involved in food handling a practical approach to hygiene practices and principles.|

 To study any course at CIT (excluding degrees and non-accredited training) you must have a Unique Student Identifier (USI).
-This includes new students and re-enrolling students.

 Literacy Skills Information

 We suggest that you will need Australian Core Skills Framework literacy levels of at least 3 across reading, writing, learning, oral communication and, depending on your program of study, numeracy skills to successfully complete this program.
-See below to check your literacy skills.
 If you do not have this level, you can still enrol and seek support to improve your skills or you may prefer to begin with the lower level program.
-Please visit Education and Community or phone (02) 6207 4872 to have a chat to one of our teachers.
+Please visit Foundation Skills.

 Qualifications at CIT are regularly updated or replaced to meet current industry needs and maximise your employment opportunities.
 If this occurs while you are part way through a qualification, you may need to vary your learning to meet the new national requirements.
 CIT will aim to make this as smooth as possible for you.